VNG-Realisatie/nlx/docs/docs/try-nlx/docker/retrieve-a-demo-certificate.md

 The output should contain the answers you've provided when you created the certificate.

-Example of the output: `Subject: C=nl, ST=zuid-holland, L=gemeente-stijns, O=my-organization, OU=my-organization-unit, CN=an-awesome-organization.nl`
+Example of the output: `Subject: C=nl, ST=zuid-holland, L=gemeente-stijns, O=my-organization, OU=my-organization-unit, CN=an-awesome-organization.nl/serialNumber=01234567890123456789`.

+The value after `serialNumber=` in the Subject's CN field is the primary way to identify your organization on NLX.
+For details about this, see the [organization identification](/reference-information/organization-identification) page.

 ## In sum